gzc9047/MyUtilities/README.md

 # sf() like select count(\*) from file group by column.
 For example, if you want:
 count of 1st column appear times in $file:
-// use the apache log on above.
+// use the example data of apache log.
 # sf $file 1

 127.0.0.1 4